 6. See the filming location and original costumes from TV series The Tudors in Christ Church Cathedral

-Based on the reign of King Henry VIII (portrayed by Dublin-born Irish actor Jonathan Rhys Meyers) and his six wives, The Tudors (2007-2010) used several filming locations around Ireland, including Christ Church Cathedral and Dublin Castle in Dublin as well as Kilruddery House and the Powerscourt Estate in nearby County Wicklow.
+Based on the reign of King Henry VIII (portrayed by Dublin-born Irish actor Jonathan Rhys Meyers) and his six wives, The Tudors (2007–2010) used several filming locations around Ireland, including Christ Church Cathedral and Dublin Castle in Dublin as well as Kilruddery House and the Powerscourt Estate in nearby County Wicklow.

-The cathedral provided the perfect backdrop for weddings, coronations and baptisms.
-Meanwhile the crypt was used for burials taverns as the interior of the Tower of London.
-The crypt also currently houses a small exhibition with the original costumes used for filming The Tudors.
+The crypt also currently houses a small exhibition showing some of the original costumes used for filming The Tudors.

 7. Brace yourself for the landing of the Vikings in Dublinia